 Viking River Cruises.
 You can count on this cruise line’s high quality and consistency.
 Your cruise includes one excursion per port, and Viking’s tend to be exceptionally immersive.
 Except for a walking track and putting green, you won’t find fitness facilities.

 Avalon Waterways.
-The Kiwi favourite with the uniquely out facing beds so all veranda rooms have a fabulous view right from your bed.
+The Kiwi favourite with the uniquely out facing beds so all Panorama Suites have a fabulous view right from your bed.
 Avalon’s Active discovery cruises are perfect for people who enjoy a more energetic holiday.

 9 | What is the dining like onboard?

 Depending on the cruise line, it ranges from exceptional to Michelin-quality.
 Most ships offer a choice of restaurants and open-air dining.
 Onboard chefs excel at classic and contemporary European cuisine showcasing local ingredients.
 Vegetarians, vegans and the diet-minded are well looked after.
 Crucially, the bartenders are accomplished: In addition to premium spirits and fine wines, they pour cool cocktails inspired by your destination.
 For something truly unforgettable, ask about Uniworld’s intimate dinners in local host homes.